iEARN-USA/moodle-introductory-emails/README.markdown

 ## Template

-Currently to modify the email template, edit includes/functions.php.
-Work on a much better method of templating is in progress.
+To create a new template file just add a new .txt file to the template/ directory.
+Inside the file, make sure to add curly braces around all variables.
+For example, {firstname} for user's first name, or {email} for their email, etc. To modify the email template, edit template/your_template_file.txt.

 ## License